 DFAT can legalise notarised copies of TAFE documents.

 An Australian Notary Public must notarise your copy.
 We won’t accept certified true copies from justices of the peace or other authorised witnesses.

-The apostille or authentication certificate we issue verifies the signature/seal/stamp of the Australian Notary Public.
+The apostille Melbourne or authentication certificate we issue verifies the signature/seal/stamp of the Australian Notary Public.

 Australian private school and college documents

 DFAT can legalise education documents from Australian private schools and colleges, once notarised.
 This includes registered training organisations (RTOs) (Australians Skills Quality Authority).